 The library implements its mission through learning partnerships, programs, activities, and appropriate technologies that strive to achieve the following goals:

 The library offers many opportunities for instruction in the use of its resources.
-They include individual help with library research, instruction in library research skills, library orientation and instruction for new students and staff, instruction in conjunction with college courses, workshops for faculty and staff, and training for students who work on the library crew.
+They include individual help with library research, instruction in library research skills, library orientation and instruction for new students and staff, instruction in conjunction with college courses, workshops for faculty and staff, and training for students who work on the library crews.

 The College Archives (located in the lower level of the library) holds the legal, fiscal, administrative, historical and cultural records from 1894 through the present.
 Materials include manuscripts, records, printed materials, audiovisual items, photographs, and artifacts.
 The archives holds personal papers of administrators, faculty, staff members, students, and alumni.
 Printed materials include news clippings, graphics, and programs from official college events, yearbooks, course catalogs, handbooks, school newspapers, and literary and administrative publications.
 Audiovisual holdings include oral histories, mountain and folk music recordings, and videos and movies of concerts, commencements, and other events.
 Photographic collections include some 40,000 prints, negatives, slides, and digital files that document the campus and people from the 1890s to the present.